Arkansaurus

-Arkansaurus (meaning "Arkansas lizard") is an extinct genus of ornithomimosaurian theropod dinosaur.
-It lived during the Albian and Aptian stages of the Early Cretaceous.
+Arkansaurus (meaning "Arkansas lizard") is an extinct genus of ornithomimosaurian theropod dinosaur that lived during the Aptian and Albian stages of the Early Cretaceous in what is now North America.
 The type and only species is Arkansaurus fridayi.

 History

 In August 1972, Joe B. Friday, who owned a service station in Lockesburg, Arkansas, noticed some vultures circling above his land.
 Checking his cows, he noticed that fossil bones were visible in a ditch near the road where some gravel had been removed recently for the reconstruction of Arkansas Highway 24.
 He removed them and for some months displayed the fossils in his station.
 At the time, nobody recognised them for dinosaur bones.
 A geology professor at the University of Arkansas and former resident of the nearby town of Nashville, Doy Zachry Jr., took the bones to his colleague at the University of Arkansas, paleontologist Dr. James H. Quinn, to view.
 Quinn recognized the fossilized remains as dinosaurian and prepared the bones.
 He took the remains to the annual meeting of the Society of Vertebrate Paleontology in Lincoln, Nebraska in the fall of 1972.
 Once there, the bones were examined by experts from both the US and Europe.
 They were thought to be related to Ornithomimus.
 Quinn first presented on the fossils in 1973 at the Geological Society of America Meeting in Little Rock, Arkansas.

-In March 1973, Dr. Quinn and Benjamin Clardy of the Arkansas Geological Commission went to the area on the Friday farm where the remains had been discovered, hoping to find more remains.
+In March 1973, Dr. James Harrison Quinn and Benjamin Clardy of the Arkansas Geological Commission went to the area on the Friday farm where the remains had been discovered, hoping to find more remains.
 The site was a pit that had been dug for road construction and the fossils had been taken from the Early Cretaceous Trinity Group.
 Unfortunately, all the scientists were able to find was a toe bone.
 They speculated that the bones had either been scattered when they were buried or during the road construction.
 In all there were three metatarsals, four phalanges, and three claws found of Arkansaurus.

 Four casts of the bones were made.
 These casts were given to the Friday Family, the University of Arkansas, the Arkansas Geological Commission, and the Arkansas Museum of Science and Natural History.
 The University cast is hanging in a classroom in Ozark Hall.
 The Museum of Science and Natural History actually had a large statue of the dinosaur constructed to go along with their cast, and it was on display for many years when the museum was located at the Tower Building.
 The original bones, donated to the university by Friday, currently reside at the University of Arkansas Museum Collections, now housed at the Arkansas Archaeological Survey in Fayetteville, Arkansas.